turingschool/backend-curriculum-site/module4/lessons/hashing_slides.md

 - Any slight change in input will result in a drastic change of the output
 - No matter the input size, the outputs will all be the same size
-- There is no way to get back to the original string
+- There should be no way to get back to the original string

 ^ Connect back to snacks:
 - Change to input - misspelling.